chicio/chicio.github.io/_posts/2018-05-08-id3tageditor-swift-read-write-id3-tag-mp3.md

 ---
 layout: post
 title: "ID3TagEditor: a Swift framework to read and write ID3 tag of your mp3 files for macOS, iOS, tvOS and watchOS"
-description: "Second part of a short series of post in which I describe my two latest project: ID3TagEditor and Mp3ID3Tagger.
+description: "The second post of a short series of post in which I describe my two latest project: ID3TagEditor and Mp3ID3Tagger.
 In this post I will talk about ID3TagEditor framework."
 date: 2018-05-08
 image: /assets/images/posts/id3tageditor-logo.jpg